uumeigr/jmna/README.md

 ## store API_KEY in Cloudflare Workers -> Settings -> Variables and Secrets
 Access it with ```c.env.API_KEY```

-## write the api calling function in src/index.ts
+## write the api calling function in src/worker/index.ts
 ```javascript
 const apiCaller = async function(c){}
 ```
 ## set a route for use apiCaller

-## add a button Test XXX API, onClick function: fetch that route
+## add a button Test XXX API, onClick function: fetch that route and show the response in src/react-app/App.tsx

 ## connect the git repo from Cloudflare Workers -> Settings -> Build